 Human remains found, believed to be missing Mexico man Matthew Beauchamp

-CALLAWAY COUNTY - Audrain and Callaway county sheriffs' deputies found human remains west of Mokane Saturday morning.
+CALLAWAY COUNTY - The Callaway County Sheriff's Office confirmed Monday the remains found near Mokane are those of Matthew Beauchamp.

-Deputies found the remains during a missing person investigation that has been active for several months.
-Matthew Beauchamp, of Mexico, has been missing since September 2018, according to a Facebook post by the Audrain County Sheriff's Office.
+Deputies from Audrain and Callaway Counties found the remains Saturday morning during a missing person investigation that has been active for several months.
+Beauchamp, who was from the city of Mexico, had been missing since September 2018, according to a Facebook post by the Audrain County Sheriff's Office.

 "There is no known threat to public safety at this time and persons of interest regarding this investigation are cooperating with investigators from the Audrain and Callaway County Sheriff’s Offices," authorities said.